sagemath/trac_to_gh/Issue 4305.md

 # Issue 4305: [with patch, needs review] move finite fields into their own directory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4305

 Original creator: robertwb